-Serbia: Oil distributors complaint on newly introduced state capacities rules, negative impact on the oil market and consumers6.
-August 2013. / News Serbia Energy
+Serbia: Oil distributors complaint on newly introduced state capacities rules, negative impact on the oil market and consumers, News Serbia Energy

 No matter in which way some oil company tries to prove that it could be competitive in wholesale of oil distribution also with small storage capacities, Ministry of Trade will ask from it to construct or rent 5.000 cubic meters of reservoir place for diesel fuels, 2.000 m3 for benzene and 1.000 for liquid oil gas.